bbauska/meta-react-basics/README.md

 that someone else coded and made available to other developers via the npm ecosystem.

-Don\'t worry too much about the node modules folder.
+Don&apos;t worry too much about the node modules folder.

-For now, just be aware of it and that it\'s needed for your React app to work.
+For now, just be aware of it and that it&apos;s needed for your React app to work.

 Next is the public folder, and it contains the assets that will be